vitosamson/modlogs/README.md

 This will ensure that any new queue items are processed.

 The producers should be run periodically.
-There are currently two producers: one for the logs and one for PMs which produce moderator reports:
+There are currently three producers: one to fetch the list of subreddits, one for the logs and one for PMs which produce moderator reports:

+`<env vars> node -e "require('build/server/queue/producers/modlogs').run()"`
-`<env vars> node build/server/queue/producers/modlogs`
+`<env vars> node -e "require('build/server/queue/producers/messages').run()"`
-`<env vars> node build/server/queue/producers/messages`
+`<env vars> node -e "require('build/server/queue/producers/subreddits').run()"`

 The env vars marked as required by `worker` are needed for both.